WaqasAliAbbasi/VSCodeTutor/tutorial/chapter_3_2.md

 Column Selection
 =================

-If you want to have multiple cursors in a column, then `Cmd + click` could become cumbersome pretty soon.
-For this, there is a more convenient method that Sublime Text provides.
+If you want to have multiple cursors in a column, then `Option + click` could become cumbersome pretty soon.
+For this, there is a more convenient method that VSCode provides.

-* Column selection using mouse - `Option + click and drag`
-* Keyboard shortcut - `Ctrl + Shift + up|down`
+* Keyboard shortcut - `Command + Option + up|down`

-On the current version of Mac OSX, this keyboard shortcut is already bound to mission control.
-In my case, I don't use mission control a lot, so I have switched the key bindings for mission control off.
-If you also want to do the same, go to `Preferences -> Keyboard -> Shortcuts -> Mission Control` and uncheck `Mission Control` shortcut.
-Alternatively, you could also change the key-binding for column selection in Sublime Text to something else.

 Exercise
 ---------